bwigfield/lovetruth/_posts/2017-11-11-12-tips-for-cosplayers.md

 ## 9. Refrain from playing J-Pop at your desk unless you’re wearing headphones.

 It’ll just get on everyone’s nerves.
 Listen to your Ayumi Hamasaki or Hatsune Miku or whatever weeb shit is popular these days with headphones at a low volume, if you must.
 Nobody subjects you to their music, have some consideration.
-The last time a cosplayer jammed out to the Initial D parking lot at his desk, he was escorted out by security.
+The last time a cosplayer jammed out to the Initial D soundtrack at his desk, he was escorted out by security.

 ## 10. Don’t leave pins and needles everywhere!